Gibraltar Cruise Terminal: Design

 In 1995, the Government of Gibraltar solicited bids for the design and construction of a new cruise terminal in the British Overseas Territory of Gibraltar.
 Eleven companies submitted bids for the project.
 Gibraltarian architect Dennis Mosquera was selected to design the terminal, and the company Profield Contractors was chosen to build it.
 The architect and builders worked within a limited budget of £600,000.
 The cruise terminal building was originally a warehouse on the Western Arm of the North Mole of Gibraltar Harbour.
 While unused, the walls of the former warehouse were deemed to be structurally sound.
 The building was gutted, and given a new floor and insulated roof.
 Walls of white, chipped stone were installed.
 The overall effect was one of airiness and a neoclassical appearance.
-The colour scheme utilised shades of blue and yellow, sunny Mediterranean colours.
+The colour scheme used shades of blue and yellow, sunny Mediterranean colours.
 The terminal was further decorated with plants, art with a nautical motif, and lighting.